anshumanv/voiceinator/README.md

 ### Usage

-Select preferred language, speed, pitch and the text you wanna speak.
+Select preferred language pack, speech rate, pitch and the text you wanna hear.

 #### Note: